SlideRuleEarth/sliderule-python/docs/source/user_guide/ICESat-2.rst

     :keyword str asset: data source asset (see `Assets <#assets>`_)
     :keyword int datatypes: the type of data the returned dataset list should be in (datasets that are naturally of a different type undergo a best effort conversion to the specified data type before being returned)
     :keyword int col: the column to read from the dataset for a multi-dimensional dataset; if there are more than two dimensions, all remaining dimensions are flattened out when returned.
-    :keyword int startrow: the first row to start reading from in a multi-dimensional dataset
+    :keyword int startrow: the first row to start reading from in a multi-dimensional dataset (or starting element if there is only one dimension)
-    :keyword int numrows: the number of rows to read when reading from a multi-dimensional dataset; if **ALL_ROWS** selected, it will read from the **startrow** to the end of the dataset.
+    :keyword int numrows: the number of rows to read when reading from a multi-dimensional dataset (or number of elements if there is only one dimension); if **ALL_ROWS** selected, it will read from the **startrow** to the end of the dataset.
     :return: numpy array of dataset values

     Example: